1801 - 1816 | ‘Myself & my Creator’

 The year before he died, he would write this about the journey to sainthood.
 ‘Such are the means which God has provided for the creation of the Saint out of the sinner; He takes him as he is, and uses him against himself: He turns his affections into another channel … it is the very triumph of His grace, that He enters into the heart of man, and persuades it, and prevails with it, while He changes it.’
 Purity and Love, pp. 71-72

 In his final years, Newman continued to correspond with and give spiritual guidance to many.
 He died at the age of 89 on the 11th August 1890.
-Tens of thousands lined the streets of Birmingham near the Oratory for the passing of his funeral cortege.
+Tens of thousands lined the streets of Birmingham for the passing of his funeral cortege.
 He was buried in the Oratory’s cemetery.
-The inscription on his grave reads ‘out of shadows and symbols unto the truth.’
+An inscription on a plaque in the Oratory reads ‘out of shadows and symbols unto the truth.’
 Newman’s journey towards the truth was complete.